 5. Off-Piste Technique: Skiing off-piste, in unmarked or ungroomed areas, challenges the body with various obstacles such as deep snow, uneven terrain, and tree runs.
 The constant adjustments in balance and muscle engagement needed to negotiate these obstacles significantly increase the calorie burn compared to skiing on a well-groomed trail.

-See also How many calories in oven cooked chicken breast
+See also How many calories are in a green onion

 It is important to note that the calorie burn during skiing does not solely depend on the technique employed but also factors such as speed, duration, and individual fitness level.
 By understanding the influence of skiing technique on calorie burn, skiers can tailor their approach to skiing to maximize their energy expenditure and enhance their overall fitness levels.